vbocan/IPFLang/article/IPFLang_CSI_Article.md

 *Table 1: Comparison of Legal DSLs and Rules Engines*

 IPFLang differentiates itself through the combination of domain-specific syntax designed for readability, first-class multi-currency type safety with all 161 ISO 4217 currencies as built-in primitives, static verification of completeness and monotonicity, and explicit support for multi-jurisdiction fee structures with inheritance and composition.
 While languages like Catala could theoretically support currency types through user-defined abstractions, IPFLang provides these as language primitives requiring no additional implementation effort.
+The design follows established principles for DSL development that emphasize matching language constructs to domain concepts [23].

 ---